RaphaelIT7/gmod-holylib/README.md

 #### holylib_filesystem_forcepath (default `1`)
 If enabled, it will force the pathID for specific files.

-#### holylib_filesystem_predictpath (default `1`)
-If enabled, it will try to predict the path for a file.

-Example:
-Your loading a model.
-First you load the `example.mdl` file.
-Then you load the `example.phy` file.
-Here we can check if the `example.mdl` file is in the searchcache.
-If so, we try to use the searchpath of that file for the `.phy` file and since all model files should be in the same folder, this will work for most cases.
-If we fail to predict a path, it will end up using one additional search path.

 #### holylib_filesystem_splitgamepath (default `1`)
 If enabled, it will split each `GAME` path into multiple search paths, depending on it's contents.
 Then when you try to find a file with the `GAME` search path, it will change the pathID to the content path.